brindle5/after-dark/README.md

 ###  Content:

-* The code for the initial CSS formatting and the social media links are from the [Code Institute](https://codeinstitute.net/global/) Love Running project.
+* The code for the initial CSS formatting and the social media links are from the [Code Institute](https://codeinstitute.net/global/) content Love Running project.
 * The icons for the social media links are from [Font Awesome](https://fontawesome.com/).

 ### Media: